alexch/rerun/README.md

 `--dir` directory (or directories) to watch (default = ".").
 Separate multiple paths with ',' and/or use multiple `-d` options.

 `--pattern` glob to match inside directory.
 This uses the Ruby Dir glob style -- see <http://www.ruby-doc.org/core/classes/Dir.html#M002322> for details.
-By default it watches files ending in: `rb,js,css,coffee,scss,sass,erb,html,haml,ru`.
+By default it watches files ending in: `rb,js,css,coffee,scss,sass,erb,html,haml,ru,slim,md`.
 On top of this, it also ignores dotfiles, `.tmp` files, and some other files and directories (like `.git` and `log`).
 Run `rerun --help` to see the actual list.